-7 Conclusions
+Conclusions

-It appears that deformation of continents is highly sensitive to surface processes and, consequently, to climate.
-The surface processes may be a dominating factor of orogenic evolution that largely controls the evolution and shapes of the surface topography, major thrust faults, and foreland basins.
-For example, similar dry climatic conditions to the north and south of the Tien Shan range favor the development of its highly symmetric topography despite the fact that the colliding plates have extremely contrasting, asymmetric mechanical properties (in the Tarim block, the equivalent elastic thickness, EET = 60 km, whereas in the Kazakh shield, EET = 15 km (Burov et al., 1990)).
+Tectonic evolution of continents is highly sensitive to surface processes and, consequently, to climate.
+Surface processes may constitute one of the dominating factors of orogenic evolution that not only largely controls the development and shapes of surface topography, major thrust faults and foreland basins, but also deep deformation and overall collision style.
+For example, similar dry climatic conditions to the north and south of the Tien Shan range favour the development of its highly symmetric topography despite the fact that the colliding plates have extremely contrasting, asymmetric mechanical properties (in the Tarim block, the equivalent elastic thickness, EET = 60 km whereas in the Kazakh shield, EET = 15 km (Burov et al., 1990)).

-Although there is no perfect model for surface processes, the combination of modified diffusion and fluvial transport models provides satisfactory results for most large-scale tectonic applications.
+Although there is no a perfect model for surface processes, the combination of diffusion and fluvial transport models provides satisfactory results for most large-scale tectonic applications.

-In this study, we investigated the interactions between the surface and subsurface processes for three representative cases:

-- 1. Very fast convergence rate, such as the India-Himalaya-Tibet collision. - 2.
-Intermediate rate convergence settings (Tien Shan). - 3.
-Very slow convergence settings (Western Alps).
+In this study, we investigated interactions between the surface and subsurface processes for three representative cases: (1) very fast convergence rate, such as India-Himalaya-Tibet collision; (2) intermediate rate convergence settings (Tien Shan); (3) very slow convergence settings (Wetern Alps).